jakeahumphreys/PokeApiTechDemo/README.md

 # Background

-I wrote this application as a small demonstration for an interview for Radius Payment Solutions to act as a brief showcase of some of the skills I have.
+I wrote this application as a small demonstration for a job interview to act as a brief showcase of some of the skills I have.
 Naturally it doesn't cover everything, but I've aimed to tick a few things of the job requirements list.
 Namely:

 - .Net 4.7 (Although this is written in 4.8).
 - C#.